The Co-parenting pathway

 -

-At the end of this session you receive your Co-Parenting Alliance document, a written agreement you can both refer to.
-Should you wish to formalise it as a legally binding document, we can facilitate that as an additional step.
+At the end of this session you receive your Co-Parenting Alliance document, a written agreement you can both refer back to.

 Senior mediator